information

 The Nonconforming Sewer Program contacts individual property owners who will need to connect to the new sewer main or will be directly impacted by the project.
 Typically, a nonconforming sewer property does not have a separate lateral connection to the City's sewer, or the property's lateral crosses another property's lot.

-To learn more about nonconforming sewer connections, please call 503-823-7869 or visit Nonconforming Sewers.
+To learn more about nonconforming sewer connections and, call the Nonconforming Sewer Office at 503-823-7869, or please visit Nonconforming Sewers.

 Converting Septic Systems to Sewer Connections